Fresh Claim Asylum in London

 “I sought immigration advice from Westkin after being rejected once.
 I was extremely pleased with the support I received.
 Their advice was always very well-founded, clear and prompt and, as expected, I received my visa without any hassles and much within the expected timeframe.” – Vaibhav Asher

 If you’re concerned about claiming asylum in the UK, and require fresh claim guidance, our team of immigration lawyers in London can help.
 Call our office on 020 3666 0114 or contact us through our website today.

 When an asylum claim is rejected and the following asylum appeal is also unsuccessful, an asylum seeker may not immediately leave the country.
-If during this time, the situation in his home country changes (ie gets worse or there is a change in government) or if new relevant evidence comes to light (like a new arrest warrant from the home country etc), then the law allows the asylum seeker to present that evidence as a fresh claim.
+If during this time, the situation in their home country changes (ie: the conditions gets worse or there is a change in government), or if new relevant evidence comes to light (like a new arrest warrant from the home country), then the law allows the asylum seeker to present that evidence as a fresh claim.

 “Fresh Claims 353.
 When a human rights or asylum claim has been refused and any appeal relating to that claim is no longer pending, the decision maker will consider any further submissions and, if rejected, will then determine whether they amount to a fresh claim.

 The submissions will amount to a fresh claim if they are significantly different from the material that has previously been considered.
 The submissions will only be significantly different if the content: